RE3-Github-Organization/circle2web/content/_index.md

   button:
     label: Ask us for help
     URL: "#contact"
-- title: Squared Cricle Security Services
+- title: Security Services
-  description_markdown: The choice of granting access or denying it is easy, understanding
+  description_markdown: Circle the square.
+We measure, assess and take a pragmatic
-    how a piece of data can reveal your secrets is hard.
-We equip you with the insights You and your Peers need to keep your operation safe from prying eyes.
+    approach to solving your security needs, considering the sum of your cybersecurity concerns, such as business strategy and planning, monitoring and operations, defenses and controls, technology acquisition, and even training.
   image: "/images/cmdr-shane-610506-unsplash.webp"
   button:
     label: Let Us do it